aff3ct/MIPP/README.md

 }

-// Scalar tail loop: compute the remaining element that can't be vectorized.
+// Scalar tail loop: compute the remaining element that can't be vectorized. for (int i = vecLoopSize; i < n; i++) {
-// If you are sure that 'n' is a multiple of 'mipp::N<float>()', then the tail
-// loop is not required.
-It is also possible to use the padding technique to
-// avoid this scalar loop.
-for (int i = vecLoopSize; i < n; i++) {
 	out[i] = 0.75f * in1[i] * std::exp(in2[i]);
 }